From your CUNYfirst account under Self-Service → Class Search.

 Contact an Admissions Adviser for the School of Education by email or by phone: 212-772-4668

-If you have an SED stop, you should come to the Office of Educational Services in Room 1000W to resolve the issue.
+If you have an SED stop, you should email the Office of Educational Services to resolve the issue.
 You may need to show proof of certification or complete your course(s) so that you have one or fewer INC grades.